Welcome to the Brighton and Hove Camera Club, based in East Sussex in the UK.

 Our aim is to help photographers improve their image-making, both in terms of art and technique.

 New members and visitors are very welcome.
-You can come and be our guests for a week or two, free of charge, to see if you’d like to join.
-(N.b.
-If you come on an evening when there is a charge on the door, you will have to pay though – See the Club Programme for details).
+You can come and be our guests for a week or two, for £3 per eve, to see if you’d like to join.
+When you join this will be deducted from your membership fee.

 We are a large but friendly club that welcomes all photographers, whatever their interests and level of experience.
 Our aim is to encourage every member to develop his or her full photographic potential though our activities, in terms of both art and technique.
 Despite our name, we rarely talk about cameras – it’s the photograph that count!
 Members’ interests cover all photographic genres, from landscape and nature to photojournalism and contemporary photography.
 The Club also has an active social life.